Real-time and efficient data modeling techniques in MongoDB

 Let’s see how our use-cases look like now:

-Both the queries now perform 1 fetch and 0 post-fetch aggregation.
+Both the queries now perform 1 fetch and 0 post-fetch aggregations.
 Awesome!

 Sell.Do pulls extensive data from its pre-aggregation architecture.
 For example. if the client asks for a comparison of the total talk time across all sales each Wednesday at 7PM (phew!), we have it.
 Based on these extensive data points, Sell.Do is now able to detect if the percentage of calls missed during a particular duration (for example Saturday afternoons) is more than the average observed in the past, and notify accordingly.
 In this way, our systems are able to push intelligent notifications to the management so that they can take informed decisions to improve their operations.